geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 ### Activity deletion

-When a User deletes the following entities their associated Activity or Activities are deleted also.
+When a User deletes the following entities their, associated Activity or Activities need to be deleted also.
 The easiest way to get the `List<Activity> activitiesToDelete` is to call `ActivityCollection.filter(<ActivityFilter>, id)`.
   * Deleting a Planting.
 All the activities for the planting are deleted.
-  * Deleting a Chapter, Garden, User, Crop, Variety, Observation, Planting Outcome or Forum Topic.
+  * Deleting a Chapter, Garden, User, Crop, Variety, Observation, Planting Outcome, or Forum Topic.